Nut Free Granola Bars

 This post may contain affiliate links.
 See my disclosure policy.

-These nut free granola bars are made with 4 simple ingredients with zero baking required.
+My nut free granola bars are made with four simple ingredients with zero baking required.
 They’re the perfect kid-friendly, school-safe snack!
+They are also great for meal prep.

 nut free granola bars.

-We’re major snackers in my family, so having granola bars on hand is a must.
-But not all granola bars are created equal.
-Sometimes, we need a nut-free alternative.
+As much as my family loves protein granola bars or healthy granola bars, sometimes, we need a nut-free alternative.
 That’s where this nut-free granola bar recipe comes in.
 These pack in tons of flavor in a fiber-packed snack.

 Table of Contents